andre-st/amazon-wishless/README.md

 XSLT is a declarative, Turing-complete language for transforming XML documents into other XML documents (HTML in this case).
 XSLT runs queries against the XML-file and feeds the result into templates with placeholders.
+The web-browser automatically loads and processes the XSLT and CSS files for `wishlist.xml`.
 XML, XSLT and CSS are supported by modern web-browsers out of the box.

 **Remarks:**